KaliedaRik/Scrawl-canvas/README.txt

 C. VERSIONS
 ------------------------------------------------------------------------------------
+Version 1.03 uploaded 28 November 2013
+	- added ability for multiple cells to be zoomed simultaneously
+	- added more group collision detection functionality
+	- added ability for Patterns to use canvas elements as their image sources
+	- some minor bug fixes
 Version 1.02 uploaded 24 November 2013
 	- added ability to delete gradient, pattern and color objects
 	- added Cell.zoom method, together with associated Cell object attributes